ironmikesh/simple-node-server/README.md

 Delete a single application?
 You guessed it, use the applicationID in the URL and send a DELETE request.
 It should no longer be in the database.

-localhost:3000/product should also POST, PUT, GET, and DELETE.
-See the schema for JSON object creation necessary for POSTing and PUTting.

 Create your own schema, controller, and routes,  (don't forget to add the route file to server.js), and you should be able to save whatever you want!